 Frank brings 12 years of networking, software and internet security experience to Silver Spring Networks.
 Prior to Silver Spring Networks, Frank was VP of Marketing at Trend Micro, a Japan based internet security provider.
 Frank spent 6 years as Sr. Director of Product Marketing at Symantec growing the network security business to driving a billion dollar enterprise data protection business.
 Frank cofounded, Ignyte Technology, a network security consulting firm in 1999, which was successfully sold to SonicWALL in 2001.
 Frank holds a BS in Electrical Engineering and Computer Engineering from University of California, Davis.

-Dr Michael Nelson is a Research Associate for the Leading Edge Forum.
-Michael is also currently Visiting Professor of Internet Studies in Georgetown University’s Communication, Culture, and Technology (CCT) Program, a unique, trans-disciplinary masters program for students and researchers interested in how information technology is shaping society and vice versa.
+Dr Michael Nelson works on technology futures as part of Microsoft’s Technology Policy Group.
+He is also currently an Adjunct Professor of Internet Studies in Georgetown University’s Communication, Culture, and Technology (CCT) Program, a unique, trans-disciplinary masters program for students and researchers interested in how information technology is shaping society and vice versa.
 Since January 2008, he has been conducting research and teaching courses on The Future of the Internet, innovation, technology forecasting, and e-government, as well as consulting and speaking on Internet technology and policy.

 Before joining the Georgetown faculty, Michael spent almost ten years as Director of Internet Technology and Strategy at IBM, where he managed a team helping define and implement IBM’s Next Generation Internet strategy.
-Prior to that, Michael was Director for...
+Prior to that, Michael...
 Read More.